hbokh/docker-typo3-cms/README.md

 # Docker TYPO3 CMS

-Container with the latest [TYPO3 CMS](http://typo3.org/typo3-cms/) version 6.2 (LTS) on NGINX and PHP-FPM.
+Container with the latest [TYPO3 CMS](http://typo3.org/typo3-cms/) version 6.2 (LTS) on nginx and PHP-FPM.
 Great for testing and demo's.
 Inspired by and borrowed from [paimpozhil/magento-docker](https://registry.hub.docker.com/u/paimpozhil/magento-docker/).

 ## Start the containers

 The TYPO3-container needs a MySQL-container to link to.
-I used paintedfox/mariadb (which equals MySQL 5.5).
+I used [paintedfox/mariadb](https://registry.hub.docker.com/u/paintedfox/mariadb/) (which equals MySQL 5.5).

 First install and start the database:
 `docker run -td --name mariadb -e USER=user -e PASS=password paintedfox/mariadb`